IVYMWAI/ivymwai/README.md

 - 🌱 I’m currently learning **Python, Sql, Web-scraping**

-- 👯 I’m looking to collaborate on **Any Open source ML & data science projects**
+- 👯 I’m looking to collaborate on **Any Open source ml and data science projects**

 - 🤝 I’m looking for help with **Learning and materials**